mindadeepam/Video-to-text/README.md

 ./bash.sh -f ./input.csv
 ```

-By default the subtitle files are downloaded into a subtitle directory in the root folder.
-Adding `-d <download/dir/path/>` will download all subtitles in the specified directory. *video and auido files are also temporarily downloaded here*
+By default the subtitle files are downloaded into `./subtitles/` directory in the root folder.
+Adding `-d <download/dir/path/>` will download all subtitles in the specified directory. *(video and auido files are also temporarily downloaded here)*

 ```bash
 ./bash.sh -d ./subtitles/